RETAIL TERMS AND CONDITIONS

 2.6 If the space is to be closed due to maintenance by the landlord we will seek compensation from the landlord and aim to reimburse the designer if compensation is successful.

-2.7.1 Whilst your products are advertised at The Pommier, the products are the responsibility of The Pommier and you agree to transfer over ownership of the products to The Pommier whilst they are in The Pommier’s possession.
+2.7.1 Whilst your products are advertised at the Retail Space, the products are the responsibility of The Pommier and you agree to transfer over the title of ownership of the products to The Pommier whilst they are in The Pommier’s possession.

 2.7.2 Title of ownership will remain with The Pommier and supersedes any terms or provisions set by the advertiser either signed or not signed by Employee's of The Pommier until your contractual agreement is paid in full.

-2.8 In the unlikely event of theft, loss or damages to the designers products, The Pommier will be liable and the designer agrees to let The Pommier pay the trade price for the product(s) after proof has been provided and agreed between the designer and The Pommier.
+2.8 In the unlikely event of theft, loss or damages to the advertisers products, The Pommier will be liable and the advertiser agrees to let The Pommier pay the trade price for the product(s) after proof has been provided and agreed between the designer and The Pommier.

-3.1.1 The designer agrees to send products and display materials to be made available for advertising at the retail store on time and via the quickest possible method.
+3.1.1 The advertiser agrees to send products and display materials to be made available for advertising at the retail store on time and via the quickest possible method.

-3.3 If for any reason the products do arrive damaged, the designer agrees to replace the product as soon as possible whilst The Pommier returns the damaged product.
+3.3 If for any reason the products do arrive damaged, the advertiser agrees to replace the product as soon as possible whilst The Pommier returns the damaged product.

-3.4 If the designer is holding an event at the retail space which has been agreed by The Pommier, the designer agree’s to attend the event on time and use the best of their abilities to make the event a success.
+3.4 If the advertiser is holding an event at the retail space which has been agreed by The Pommier, the advertiser agree’s to attend the event on time and use the best of their abilities to make the event a success.

 4 - THE AGREEMENT